icon

 Diversifying the Cocktail Hour, Entrance, and Dinner Playlist

 Though most do, not every occasion calls for “Living on a Prayer” by Bon Jovi.
 Cocktail hour playlists should be smooth unless otherwise instructed by the bride and groom.
-The entrance playlist should also be at the bride and groom’s discretion and the dinner playlist should match the venue’s atmosphere.
+The entrance playlist should also be at the bride and groom’s discretion, and the dinner playlist should match the venue’s atmosphere.

 Plan Out Songs for the Special Dances